-Statewide, one-half of prosecutors frequently provide law enforcement with training in search warrants.
-Few prosecutors provide information about report writing, evidence protection or changes in
+Statewide, few prosecutors frequently provide law enforcement with information about changes in legislation, or provide training in the areas of search warrants, report writing or evidence protection.

 4. Close coordination and joint programs between investigators and prosecutors

 The advantages of close working relations between law enforcement agencies and prosecutors are many, including: